City Pacific First Mortgage Class Action

 defendants, as members of the credit committee of City Pacific,

-and constitution.
-The claim alleges that the poor lending
+compliance plan and constitution.
+The claim alleges that the

-decisions resulted in an increase in a loan facility to Atkinson
+poor lending decisions resulted in an increase in a loan facility

-Gore Agricultural over its 'Seven Mountains' development in
+to Atkinson Gore Agricultural over its 'Seven Mountains'

-The claim alleges the defendants breached their duties under the
+The claim alleges the defendants breached their statutory duties

-facility increases to Atkinson Gore Agricultural Pty Ltd.
+loan facility increases to Atkinson Gore Agricultural Pty Ltd and

 - $64.1 million, if the land was rezoned from 'rural' use;